Index

 Cervical screening coverage, aged 50 to 64 years old (Persons 50-64 yrs) | 2021/22 | 75.0 | 76.9 | 78.1 | 74.4 | 75.8 | 75.6 | 77.4 | 78.1 |

-Whilst the percentage of women aged 25-49 years screened for cervical cancer has been decreasing in Hull since 2013/14 the decrease in the last couple of years has levelled off, although the percentage has decreased in Hull by more than decrease for England between 2019/20 and 2020/21 with the impact of the COVID-19 pandemic.
-The rate has been consistently higher in Hull compared to England although the difference for 2020/21 is the smaller it has been since 2009/10.
+Whilst the percentage of women aged 25-49 years screened for cervical cancer has been decreasing in Hull since 2013/14 the decrease in the last couple of years prior to the pandemic, it had levelled off and increased slightly.
+However, with the COVID-19 pandemic, the uptake rates are the lowest they have been.

 Compared with benchmark